vsilaev/tascalate-async-await/README-NG.md

     return 42;
 }
 ```
-Also Java version with Tascalate Async / Await is more verbose the similarities between different languages are strikingly obvious.
+The Java version using Tascalate Async/Await is definitely more verbose, but the underlying semantics closely match those in ECMAScript and C#. .

-**IMPORTANT**: the `Async<Generator`, its `iterator()` and `valuesIterator()` should not be shared across several threads!
-Also all these classes are facilizing asynchronous processing, they are not thread-safe and must be used by the single thread at a time.
-All asynchronous tasks, asynchronous generators and suspendable methods provide correct context to consume `AsyncGenearator`-s, and these are only 3 types of methods that may traverse the generator output.
+**IMPORTANT:** Do not share an `AsyncGenerator`, its `iterator()` or `valuesIterator()` across multiple threads!
+These types *facilitate* asynchronous control flow but are not thread‑safe: they maintain internal suspension and lifecycle state that must be accessed from a single execution context at a time.
+Only three kinds of callers are guaranteed to provide the correct execution context for consuming an `AsyncGenerator`: asynchronous tasks, other asynchronous generators, and suspendable methods.
+If you must cross thread boundaries, convert yielded values into a thread‑safe handoff (will be shown below) rather than sharing the generator or its iterator directly.

 # Scheduler & SchedulerResolver - where is my code executed?
 ## Introducing schedulers